simonverret/simonverret.github.io/publications.md

 <p class="cp">
   <a href="https://arxiv.org/abs/1610.01109">ArXiv</a>
   | <a href="https://journals.aps.org/prb/abstract/10.1103/PhysRevB.95.054518">Physical Review B</a>
   | This paper was a large scale exploration of density waves and their effects on the superconducting gap of high temperature superconductors.
-Although it was not the first time such results were reported, the large space of parameters explored sheds new light on the issue.
-The main highlight of the paper is without doubt the last figure, which drawn spontaneously, at first, directly on the blackboard during a heated discussion with Maxime Charlebois.
+Although it was not the first time such results were reported, but the large space of parameters explored sheds new light on the issue.
+The main highlight of the paper is without doubt the last figure, which was first drawn spontaneously on a blackboard during a heated discussion with Maxime Charlebois.
 </p>
 </div>
 <p></p>